appuio/postgres-backup-cronjob/README.md

 This tool uses an existing RedHat Postgres DB container and overrides its command.
 There is no need to build a container.

+The project contains two templates:

+* postgres-backup-template.yaml
+* postgres-backup-template-with-icinga.yaml

+As the names are stating the second template has also an implementation with a monitoring support from icinga.
+More about the monitoring can be found int the section [Monitoring](#Monitoring)

 ## How to deploy the postgres DB backup pod

 ### Prequisits